andrewelemoso/Automated-ELK-Stack-Deployment/README.md

 - Download and Install Docker
 - Download and Install Python3-pip
 - Download and Install Docker
-- Use sysctl module
+- Use Sysctl Module
-- Download and launch a docker elk container at Start Up
+- Download and launch a docker ELK container at Start Up

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.